-'''

-powerline.segments.i3wm.workspaces (strip=0, output=None, only_show=None)

-Return list of used workspaces
+powerline.segments.i3wm.workspaces (strip=0, output=None, only\show=None) Return list of used workspaces

-'''

 - only\show (list) Specifies which workspaces to show.
 Valid entries are "visible", "urgent" and "focused".
-If omitted or null all workspaces are shown. - output (str) If specified, only workspaces on this output are shown. - strip (int) Specifies how many characters from the front of each workspace name should be stripped (e.g. to remove workspace numbers).
+If omitted or null all workspaces are shown. - output (str) May be set to the name of an X output.
+If specified, only workspaces on that output are shown.
+Overrides automatic output detection by the lemonbar renderer and bindings. - strip (int) Specifies how many characters from the front of each workspace name should be stripped (e.g. to remove workspace numbers).
 Defaults to zero.